wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/docs/home_assistant_pi4.md

 # Install Home Assistant on RPI4

-By following the [getting started](https://www.raspberrypi.com/documentation/computers/getting-started.html) you setup you raspberry Pi.
-You should wire it with a ethernet cable directly to router/switch.
+By following the [getting started](https://www.home-assistant.io/installation/raspberrypi/))) you setup HA onyou raspberry Pi.
+**You should wire it with a ethernet cable directly to router/switch.**

 ## Docker on Raspberry Pi